rombrew/phobia/README.md

 	* Hall Sensors or Quadrature Encoder (**TODO**).
 * Control loops:
 	* Current control is always enabled.
-	* Brake function when current control is in use.
 	* Speed control loop.
 	* Servo operation (**EXPERIMENTAL**).
 	* Battery charger (**TODO**).